redshaderobotics/kodiebot/README.md

-# kodiebot
+# Kodiebot
-Open source Artificial Intelligence Programmble Robot
+Open source Artificial Intelligence Programmble Robot for Kids from 8+.
+The main purpose of the robot is to introduce computer programming to kids.

+# Kodieblox
+Kodiebot has an onboard software to program.
+Kodieblox is a intuitive drag and drop software.
+It is a lego like software developed using the standard Google Blockly package.